 Continue Her Teachings

-As she travelled the world with her mission in mind, she realized that the moment had come to integrate the reliability and accuracy that was being taught in her education courses.
+As she traveled the world with her mission in mind, she realized that the moment had come to integrate the reliability and accuracy that was being taught in her education courses.
 As a result, she established the Association Montessori Internationale (AMI) in 1929.
 Today, AMI continues to promote high-quality teacher education around the world.

 Methods of Montessori education

-This type of education is founded on the concept of human development model.
+This type of education is founded on the concept of the human development model.
 This teaching style is based on two principles: that mental self-development in young kids and emerging adults occurs as a result of environmental interactions, and those children (particularly those under the age of six) have a natural route of psychological development.

 The Reason Behind Those Methods